-Application.-Placing himself before the patient, the surgeon applies it to the middle of the forehead, the uppermost edge being that which corresponds to the vertical portion, a, of the bandage, in order that the latter, after traversing the vertex, may hang loosely upon the nape of the neck; he now unfolds the heads in passing them along the temples to the occipital region, where they cross the bandelette, which should be immediately reflected upwards, b, and secured upon the brow by a few turns of the larger head, c.
+Application.-Placing himself before the patient, the surgeon applies it to the middle of the heads in passing them along the temples to the occipital region, where they cross the bandelette, which should be immediately reflected upwards, b, and secured upon the brow by a few turns of the larger head, c.
 A double T may be formed by simply stitching a second bandelette upon the transverse portion, at a convenient distance from the first.